MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/create-data-maps-for-import.md

 ---
-title: "Create data maps for import (Developer Guide for Dynamics 365 for Customer Engagement apps) | MicrosoftDocs"
+title: "Create data maps for import (Developer Guide for Dynamics 365 Customer Engagement (on-premises)) | MicrosoftDocs"
 description: "Data maps are required to import data, and contain mappings between the data contained in the source file and the respective entity attributes." ms.custom: ms.date: 10/31/2017